rust-lang/book/src/ch12-04-testing-the-librarys-functionality.md

-## Testing the Library's Functionality
+## Testing the Library’s Functionality

 Writing tests for the core functionality of our code is now easier since we extracted the logic into *src/lib.rs* and left all the argument parsing and